aymanreda56/Far5a-Trollware/README.md

 # Far5a-Trollware

-## Far5a-Trollware is a software made to troll users and scare them.
+## Far5a-Trollware is a benign malware; software made to troll users and scare them.
 It is benign, it doesn't do harm.
 ### It is an applied project during my study for malware development.
 If you wanna secure yourself from adversaries, you have to think like one.

 ## Demo